juliiine/cygogne-mirror/Gentoo/README.md

 - No-log policies, I don't care what you emerges.
 - Uses Debian 11.
 - 100% French and Weeb powered (maybe not so cool).
-- Cygogne-it is not a cool name, I already know that.

  Please don't hesitate to tell me if you use my mirror, so I can improve it if there is more and more users.
  You can also contribute to modify the `readme.md` file, translate it or make me any feedback and suggestions.